international law flags

 Career Planning and Fellowships

-There are a myriad of career paths in international public and private law.
-Yale Law School provides career counseling, resources, as well as fellowships to assist you in your professional development.
-In addition to the links below, we have a short guide to get you started.
+There are countless possible career paths in international public and private law.
+Yale Law School provides career counseling, resources, and fellowships to assist students in their professional development.
+Included below is a short guide to Career Planning and Fellowships.

 Career Development Office